jierdin/sprout/operating-agreement.md

 ###### Section 8.07 – Series Ownership

 (a)All Membership Interests in the Series shall be denominated in Three Hundred Units, One Hundred Fifty Voting Units and One Hundred Fifty Non-Voting Units, where the aggregate of issued Units shall comprise one hundred percent ownership in the series.
 Each Voting Unit shall have the rights, and be subject to the obligations, identical to those of each other Non-Voting Unit of the same Series with the exception that only the Voting Units may exercise the right to Vote.
-Each.

 (b)Majority vote of Voting Units controls the series governance.